sungsoo/sungsoo.github.io/_posts/2019-06-12-transfer-learning.md

 Norouzi, Mohammad, Tomas Mikolov, Samy Bengio, Yoram Singer, Jonathon Shlens, Andrea Frome, Gregory S. Corrado, and Jeffrey Dean.
 2013.
-“Zero-Shot Learning by Convex Combination of Semantic Embeddings.”
+"Zero-Shot Learning by Convex Combination of Semantic Embeddings."
 *CoRR* abs/1312.5650.

 Pennington, Jeffrey, Richard Socher, and Christopher Manning.
 2014.
-“Glove: Global Vectors for Word Representation.”
+"Glove: Global Vectors for Word Representation."
 In *Proceedings of the 2014 Conference on Empirical Methods in Natural Language Processing (EMNLP)*, 1532–43.

 Ravi, Sachin, and Hugo Larochelle.
 2016.
-“Optimization as a Model for Few-Shot Learning.”
+"Optimization as a Model for Few-Shot Learning."
 In.

 Romera-Paredes, Bernardino, and Philip Torr.
 2015.
-“An Embarrassingly Simple Approach to Zero-Shot Learning.”
+"An Embarrassingly Simple Approach to Zero-Shot Learning."
 In *International Conference on Machine Learning*, 2152–61.

 Santoro, Adam, Sergey Bartunov, Matthew Botvinick, Daan Wierstra, and Timothy P. Lillicrap.
 2016.
-“Meta-Learning with Memory-Augmented Neural Networks.”
+"Meta-Learning with Memory-Augmented Neural Networks."
 In *ICML*.

 Socher, Richard, Milind Ganjoo, Christopher D Manning, and Andrew Ng.
 2013.
-“Zero-Shot Learning Through Cross-Modal Transfer.”
+"Zero-Shot Learning Through Cross-Modal Transfer."
 In *Advances in Neural Information Processing Systems*, 935–43.

 Vinyals, Oriol, Charles Blundell, Timothy P. Lillicrap, Koray Kavukcuoglu, and Daan Wierstra.
 2016.
-“Matching Networks for One Shot Learning.”
+"Matching Networks for One Shot Learning."
 In *NIPS*.

 Wu, Tailin, John Peurifoy, Isaac L Chuang, and Max Tegmark.
 2018.
-“Meta-Learning Autoencoders for Few-Shot Prediction.” *arXiv Preprint arXiv:1807.09912*.
+"Meta-Learning Autoencoders for Few-Shot Prediction." *arXiv Preprint arXiv:1807.09912*.

 Xian, Yongqin, Christoph H. Lampert, Bernt Schiele, and Zeynep Akata.
 2018.
-“Zero-Shot Learning — A Comprehensive Evaluation of the Good, the Bad and the Ugly.” *IEEE Transactions on Pattern Analysis and Machine Intelligence*.
+"Zero-Shot Learning — A Comprehensive Evaluation of the Good, the Bad and the Ugly." *IEEE Transactions on Pattern Analysis and Machine Intelligence*.